 Credits, 3 sem. hrs.
-Prerequisite(s): SOC 205 OR MLG 205 AND ALH 399

-Course focuses on the synthesis of concepts, processes and skills necessary to promote health and prevent illness in populations groups.
+Prerequisite(s): SOC 205 OR MLG 205 AND ALH 233/NUR 250 (OR NUR 100 and 200) AND ALH 399 Course focuses on the synthesis of concepts, processes and skills necessary to promote health and prevent illness in populations groups.
 Emphasis is placed on managing care for the community as a client/patient rather than on individual health care.
 The three levels of prevention used in strategic planning for community health will be emphasized

 Credits, 3 sem. hrs.
-Prerequisite(s): SOC 205 or MLG 205 and ALH 399

-This course introduces key global health concepts and will investigate global health challenges looking at the links between health, disease, socio-economic development, and health policy initiatives.
+Prerequisite(s): SOC 205 or MLG 205 and ALH 233 or NUR 250 (OR NUR 100 and 200) or ALH 250 This course introduces key global health concepts and will investigate global health challenges looking at the links between health, disease, socio-economic development, and health policy initiatives.